medialab/artoo/spiders.md

 ---

-**artoo.js**' spiders aims at triggering series of HTTP requests to collect some data.
+**artoo.js**' spiders aims at triggering a series of HTTP requests to collect some data.

 ---